Varshithvhegde/car_rental_project/README.md

 - Open the project in XAMPP.
 - Import SQL file from database folder to the XAMPP server.
 - Open Browser and navigate to [localhost:8080](localhost:8080).
+- Hurray!
+The project is now running.

+##  Database

+- The database is stored in a folder called database.
+- The database is named as carproject.sql.
+- The database is stored in the root of the XAMPP server.
+- The database is imported to the XAMPP server.
+- Database used is MySQL.

+## Table

+- The table is named as car.
+- The table has the following columns:
+    - car_id: INTEGER PRIMARY KEY AUTO_INCREMENT
+    - car_make: VARCHAR(255)
+    - car_model: VARCHAR(255)
+    - car_year: INTEGER
+    - car_color: VARCHAR(255)
+    - car_price: INTEGER
+    - car_available: BOOLEAN
+    - car_image: VARCHAR(255)
+    - car_description: VARCHAR(255)